ek8terina/Gendering/README.md

         1. Make sure you have required libraries installed (see requirements.txt)
         2. Recommended: Install and run in a virtual environment
     2. `RScript Gendering_run.R "<GENDERIZE_API_KEY>"`
 5. Hooray!
 This should have generated final.csv, the resulting gendering.
+See final_sample.csv.

 ## File Details
 ...